 Never Compare – In Gita Verse 18.47 It is better to engage in one’s own occupation, even though one may perform it imperfectly, than to accept another’s occupation and perform it perfectly.
 Duties prescribed according to one’s nature are never affected by sinful reactions.

 Never compare.
-Comparison is a disease, one of the greatest diseases and we are taught from the very beginning to compare.
-Your mother starts comparing you with other children, your father starts comparing you with other children.
-The teacher compares you: ‘Look at Johnny, how well he is doing, and you are no good at all!
-Look at others!’
-From the very beginning you are being told to compare yourself with others.
-This is the greatest disease; it is like a cancer that goes on destroying your very soul – because each individual is unique, and comparison is not possible.
-I am just myself and you are just yourself.
-There is nobody else in the world you can be compared with.
+Comparison is a disease, one of the greatest diseases, and we are taught from the very beginning to compare.
+Everyone around us – parents, teachers, and others – has directly or indirectly encouraged us to compare ourselves with others.
+This is the greatest disease; it is like a cancer that continues to destroy your very soul because each individual is unique, and comparison is not possible.
+I am just myself, and you are just yourself.
+There is nobody else in the world with whom you can be compared.

 Tags: